Visions, Values and Aims

-We teach our children to follow the example of St Joseph whose values are humility and gentleness.
+We teach our children to follow the example of St Joseph whose values are humility, gentleness and patience.

 We value respect and we teach our pupils the importance of having respect for their parents, for their teachers, for each other, for God’s creation and for themselves.

 We have a strong belief in the traditional values of hard work, courtesy and good behaviour.

 We value friendship and forgiveness and our children are taught to